vault-courier/vault-courier-examples/create-static-role-example/README.md

-#  Create Dynamic Role
+#  Create Static Role

 An example project using VaultCourier.

-This example is part of the tutorial [understanding dynamic roles](https://swiftpackageindex.com/vault-courier/vault-courier/main/tutorials/documentation/understand-dynamic-roles), section 3 and is a follow-up to [configure-pg-connection-example](https://github.com/vault-courier/vault-courier-examples/tree/main/configure-pg-connection-example).
-It's a CLI client that uses a configured connection between vault and a [Postgres](https://www.postgresql.org) database to generate dynamic credentials.
+It's a CLI client that uses a configured connection between vault and a [Postgres](https://www.postgresql.org) database to generate static credentials.

 ## Usage